6.00pm to 7.15pm, Saturday 22 June

 Christopher Edge is an award-winning children’s author.
 His novel The Many Worlds of Albie Bright won the Brilliant Book Award as well as several other regional book awards and was also nominated for the CILIP Carnegie Medal, as was his novel The Jamie Drake Equation, which was also selected by The Times as one of the best children’s books of 2017.
 His other books include the critically-acclaimed Twelve Minutes to Midnight trilogy, and he is also the author of the inspirational creative writing guides How to Write Your Best Story Ever! and How To Be A Young #Writer.

-Tom Briggs is a self-confessed nerd who travels the length and breadth of the land in the company of an actual Enigma machine from World War II.
+After 30 years as a nerd (including seven years as a mathematics teacher), Tom Briggs suddenly found himself in the ultimate geek job: traveling the length and breadth of the land in the company of an actual Enigma machine from World War II.

 Amelie Saintonge is an associate professor of astrophysics in the Department of Physics & Astronomy at University College London.
 My research is currently funded by the Royal Society through a University Research Fellowship.
 Her research programme is centered around the question of what regulates the growth and evolution of galaxies.
 In particular, she uses radio telescope to make a census of the cold gas contents of large sample of galaxies; understanding when, where and how galaxies efficiently form stars out of gas is key in identifying the mechanism driving their evolution.